weaveworks-experiments/flux-classic/site/edgebal.md

 service.
 Usually, this means you will need one of these situations:

- - the edge balancer and the instances are all on a common, cross-host network (e.g., a Weave network), and you have told the agents to use `--network-mode=global`.
+ - the edge balancer and the instances are all on a common, cross-host network (e.g., a Weave network), and you have told fluxd to use `--network-mode=global`.
 If you run the edge balancer in the host network namespace, you will need to give the host an interface on the common network, e.g., by using `weave expose`.